Eltham (UK Parliament constituency)

-The seat approximately covers the southern half of the Royal Borough of Greenwich in London.
+The seat broadly covered the southern half of the Royal Borough of Greenwich.

+Under the 2023 Periodic Review of Westminster constituencies, the seat was subject to boundary changes which incorporated the Borough of Bromley communities of Chislehurst and Mottingham.
+As a consequence, it was replaced by Eltham and Chislehurst, first contested at the 2024 general election.

 Boundaries

 1983–1997: The London Borough of Greenwich wards of Avery Hill, Coldharbour, Deansfield, Eltham Park, Herbert, Middle Park, New Eltham, Nightingale, Palace, Sherard, Sutcliffe, Tarn, and Well Hall.

 1997–2010: As above less Nightingale, plus Plumstead Common, Shrewsbury, and Slade.

-2010–present: The London Borough of Greenwich wards of Coldharbour and New Eltham, Eltham North, Eltham South, Eltham West, Kidbrooke with Hornfair, Middle Park and Sutcliffe, and Shooters Hill.
+2010–2024: The London Borough of Greenwich wards of Coldharbour and New Eltham, Eltham North, Eltham South, Eltham West, Kidbrooke with Hornfair, Middle Park and Sutcliffe, and Shooters Hill.

-The constituency is in the Royal Borough of Greenwich in south-east London.
+The constituency was in the Royal Borough of Greenwich in south-east London.
 Before 1983, a constituency with similar boundaries was called Woolwich West.

-The seat is bordered by the constituencies of:
+The seat was bordered by the constituencies of: